edyu/wtf-zig-zon/README.md

 ```

-## build.zig of A: [libduckdb](https://github.com/beachglasslabs/libduckdb).
+## build.zig of A: [libduckdb](https://github.com/beachglasslabs/libduckdb)

-We are essentially building something we don't really need but we definitely need the `installHeader` calls because this is how we *install* the 2 files we need in our `artifact`: `include/duckdb.h` and `lib/libduckdb.so`.
+We are essentially building something we don't really need but we definitely need the `installHeader` calls because this is how we _install_ the 2 files we need in our `artifact`: `include/duckdb.h` and `lib/libduckdb.so`.

 Note that we are building a library without specifying a source code anywhere.
 We however do need to at least link to something.
 In this case, we need to link to the `libduckdb.so` even though we don't need any symbols from it because the build process needs either a source file or a library to link to.